-A major trend globally is the increased extent to which higher education institutions need to account for their actions (Lahey and Griffith, 2002; Guena and Martin, 2003; Hoecht, A., 2006); Ramirez and Tejada, 2018).
-It follows that also their attempts at internationalisation of higher education (IoHE) will undergo increased scrutiny.
-Outcome assessment for IoHE operates at different levels and should be dependent on the motivation for its introduction.
+A major trend globally is the increased extent to which higher education institutions need toaccount for their actions (Lahey and Griffith, 2002; Guena and Martin, 2003; Hoecht, A., 2006; Ramirez and Tejada, 2018).
+It follows that also their attempts at internationalisation of highereducation (IoHE) will undergo increased scrutiny.
+Outcome assessment for IoHE operates atdistinct levels and should be dependent on the motivation for its introduction.
 For example, a university with an economic motive for IoHE, is not likely to assess their success in this regard at the individual level for outcomes.
 Rationales for IoHE affect the level(s) at which measurements should take place.
-Equally, where IoHE is introduced to produce learning outcomes such as international awareness and intercultural competence (Coelen, 2016), measurement should take place at the individual student level as to their progress in achieving these two learning outcomes, however they may be specified in particular programs.
-Thus, universities must declare their purpose for IoHE and this must be carried by the entire university community as well as external stakeholders.
-Measurement of progress towards the stated goals for IoHE, provided there is appropriate attention and budget, can then be met with confidence.
-The extent of university autonomy is an important factor in determining what achievements might be feasible.
+Equally, where IoHE is introduced to produce learning outcomes such as international awareness and intercultural competence (Coelen, 2016), measurement should take place at the individual student level as to their progress in achieving these two learning outcomes, however they may be specified programs.
+Thus, universities must declare their purpose for IoHE, and this must be carried by the entire university community as well as external stakeholders.
+In effect this means that the potentially varied implementation of internationalisation in different disciplines must be given the space to be able to do this.
+Measurement of progress towards the stated goals for IOHE, provided there is proper attention and budget, can then be met with confidence.
+The extent of university autonomy is a crucial factor in deciding what achievements might be possible.

 The need for measuring the state of IoHE at institutions in Europe has resulted in the development of the Certificate of Quality in Internationalisation (CeQuInt).
-It arose out of an initiative taken by the Dutch Flemish Accreditation Organisation to create a special certificate for awarding good efforts in internationalisation.
+It arose out of aninitiative taken by the Dutch Flemish Accreditation Organisation to create a special certificate for awarding good efforts in internationalisation.
 This was then taken up by the European Consortium for Accreditation and made suitable for Europe-wide application.
-The CeQuInt certificate aims to assess, enhance, and reward internationalisation (European Consortium for Accreditation, 2015).
-A plethora of measuring instruments and methods have preceded this (Deardorff, et al., 2009; Spinelli, G., 2009; Olsen, 2009, Del Carmen Bas, M., et al., 2017) and more are likely to follow.
+TheCeQuInt certificate aims to assess, enhance, and reward internationalisation (European Consortium for Accreditation, 2015).
+A plethora of measuring instruments and methods havepreceded this (Deardorff, et al., 2009; Spinelli, G., 2009; Olsen, 2009, Del Carmen Bas et al., 2017) and more are likely to follow.
 Global ranking of universities regularly includes some metrics related to internationalisation and are a factor in attracting international students and staff (Hazelkorn, 2008; Coelen, 2009).
-Nevertheless, they are not a proxy for the assessment of IoHE and should not be used as such.
-Just like the CeQuInt Award was adapted for European use, any other system seeking to create a similar effort should ensure, if it is based on another instrument, that it is contextualised appropriately.
+Nevertheless, they are not a proxy for theassessment of IoHE and should not be used as such.
+Just like the CeQuInt Award was adaptedfor European use, any other system looking to create a similar effort should ensure, if it is based on another instrument, that it is contextualised appropriately.

-Learner-centred education
+Learner-centred Education and IoHE